-As Baptists we celebrate only two special rituals, which we call ordinances; Communion and Baptism.
-We have only these two because these are the only two rituals in which Jesus himself instructed his followers to engage.
+As American Baptists we celebrate only two special rituals, which we call ordinances: Communion and Baptism.
+We have only these two because these are the only rituals in which Jesus himself instructed his followers to engage.

-We practice “believer’s baptism” meaning that we baptize people when they are old enough to make a decision on their own about following Jesus.
-We understand baptism as an outward and visible symbol of a decision of the heart.
-The water holds no supernatural powers.
-Baptism is a pivotal milestone on a journey; so we don’t expect people to have reached any kind of perfection before they seek baptism.
-Consequently some children seek baptism in elementary school, while other people wait till mid-life.
+We practice “believer’s baptism” meaning that we baptize people when they are old enough to make their own decision to follow Jesus.
+Baptism is an outward and visible symbol of a decision of the heart.
+We recognize Baptism is a pivotal milestone on a journey, not the end of one.
+The water holds no supernatural powers, and we don’t expect people to have reached any kind of perfection.
+Consequently, some individuals seek baptism in elementary school, while others wait until adulthood.

-We don’t hold our tradition above those of other Christian groups; so if a person comes into our community having been baptized as an infant, there is no need for them to be rebaptized.
-Some people who have been baptized as children seek a second baptism simply to mark another milestone on their faith journey, but this is a personal decision.
+We don’t hold our tradition above those of other Christian groups; so, if a person comes into our community having been baptized as an infant, there is no need for them to be rebaptized.
+Some people who have been baptized as children seek a second baptism as a symbol of their recommitment to their faith journey, but this is a personal decision.

-If you are interested in discussing the possibility of being baptized please contact Rev. Jeff Gordon by email or by calling 216 932-7480.
+If you are interested in discussing the possibility of being baptized, please contact Pastor Kregg Burriss, or use our contact form.

 The Dedication of Children and Parents

-The ritual known as Dedication of Children and Parents is a cherished part of our congregation’s tradition.
-In celebration of the gift of new life in their midst through birth, adoption or in the ministry of foster care, parents bring their child or children before the congregation as an act of thanksgiving.
-Through a printed litany the parents and grandparents pledge to raise the child in the ways of Jesus.
-They acknowledge their dependence on God, their extended family and the community of faith in the challenge of Christian parenting.
+The Dedication of Children and Parents is a cherished part of our congregation’s tradition.
+In celebration of the gift of new through birth, adoption or in the ministry of foster care, parents are invited to bring their child or children before the congregation as an act of thanksgiving.
+The parents and grandparents pledge to raise the child in the ways of Jesus.
+They acknowledge their dependence on God, their extended family, and the community of faith in the challenge of Christian parenting.
 The service will include a promise from the congregation to take an active role in the child’s life, and a pastor will offer a prayer of blessing for each child.

 The dedication of children should not be confused with the ordinance of baptism, or with the ritual of Christening (naming the child at baptism) that other Christian groups practice.
 As Baptists, we believe that only those individuals who have come to an understanding on their own of God’s invitation to new life through Jesus Christ should be baptized.